elaraproject/elara-hub/content/future-extensions.md

 - Isn't as limited by payload constraints of SSTOs because it uses lift and efficient jet engines to gain speed at low altitudes, then uses expendable rockets for the second stage - in fact it should be able to carry more payload than a comparable 2-stage rocket given the boosting effect of the jet engine at low altitudes, allowing the second stage expendable boosters to be smaller
 - It works well with economies of scale, which is the best way to achieve inexpensive spaceflight

+Active cooling for reentry systems to prevent need for thermal tiling.

+Engine stages:

+- Takeoff-Cruise: turbofan with afterburner (or alternatively electromagnetic catapult, it must get to 300 km/h or above for its ramjet to work)
+- Cruise-15km: ramjet
+- 15km-70km: scramjet, from 30km onwards boosted by rocket

+The same intake is used by both the turbofan and ram/scramjet.
+However, the air from the intake is rerouted to the appropriate engine at the appropriate stage.

 ## Elara-powered vertical farms

 Vertical farms that use hydroponics for massively increased food growth efficiency, to feed the world.